openobserve/website4/content/blog/posts/launching-openobserve.md

 Due to it's design and the use of columnar storage, OpenObserve is much faster at ingestion, search and analytics queries compared to competitors while still providing a much lower compute and storage cost.

-Instead of using raft/paxos for cluster coordination, NATS is used cluster coordination which provides much easier management and better scaling.
+Instead of using raft/paxos for cluster coordination, NATS is used for cluster coordination that provides much easier management and better scaling.

 ### Conclusion